 Launching a complex program in phases maintains your focus on specific goals, demonstrates replicability and sustainability, and documents progress for funders who may be considering whether to renew their investment.

 Braid funding and resources

 Novice leaders mistakenly assume there is a lot of untapped funding.
 Weave funding, staffing, and training across all of your partner agencies to control costs, ensure sustainability, and strengthen your coalition.

-A philanthropic request to launch new services is completely different from a research grant.
+A philanthropic request developed through evolving conversations with donors is completely different from a research grant.
 Conversations about outcomes with a donor and partners pivoted on exploiting opportunities and overcoming obstacles that people face each day.

 Scholarship through services

 Traditional research centers underestimate how hard AND how important it is to deliver services well.
 And engaging community providers as equal partners can feel awkward.
 But this opens a new door to scholarship through implementation.